 List of Banned Medicines in Qatar

-Even though the most updated list is not published online, here is an available list of banned medicines in Qatar.
+Here is an available list of banned medicines in Qatar.
 Indian Embassy in Qatar has also published another list of medicines prohibited in Qatar.
 These lists may not be complete, but you can have a rough idea of what kind of pharmaceutical substances are banned.

 For travellers to other GCC countries, the guidelines are almost similar.
 However list of banned medicines may not be the same.
-Here is the list of banned medicines in UAE.
+Here is the list of banned medicines in the UAE.

 FAQ on Banned Medicines in Qatar